CodyNinja1/MP-Demo/README.md

 Pursuit:
   - In editor: any nadeo envi, any car (using PursuitArena gamemode).
-  - Solo Play: any-n.
+  - Solo Play: any nadeo envi, any car.

 WOM:
   - In editor: any-n.
-  - Solo Play: any-n.
+  - Solo Play: any nadeo envi, any car.

 MXLC:
   - In editor: Lagoon.